Quick price summary: Recruitment Agencies in Singapore (2026)

 How to Get Accurate Quotes

 - Confirm that the agency holds a valid MOM Employment Agency Licence.
-You can verify this directly on the MOM website.
-This is a baseline requirement, not a differentiator, but skipping the check is a common and costly mistake.
+You can verify this on the MOM directory.
+Using an unlicensed agency exposes you to legal risk and removes any regulatory recourse if the engagement goes wrong.

 Red Flags to Watch Out For